Naples Mound 8

-The Naples Mound 8 (also Naples-Russel Mound 8 or Illinois Archaeological Survey #PK 335) is a Havana Hopewell culture mound site located in Pike County, Illinois three miles east of the city of Griggsville.
+The Naples Mound 8 (also Naples-Russel Mound 8 or Illinois Archaeological Survey #PK 335) is a Havana Hopewell culture mound site located in Pike County, Illinois, United States, three miles east of the city of Griggsville.
+It is the largest mound on the bluff-top in the lower Illinois Valley.
 The mound was given the name Naples Mound #8 in 1882.
 The mound was listed on the National Register of Historic Places in 1975.

-First recorded visit
+First recorded visit by Mormon settlers

 In May and June 1834, Joseph Smith led a Latter Day Saint group of 150 men known as Zion's Camp on a march from Kirtland, Ohio, to Jackson County, Missouri.
 On June 3, while passing through west-central Illinois three miles east of Griggsville, Illinois, some men discovered a large burial mound on the west side of the Illinois River one mile south of present-day Valley city.
 Their report said that there were remains of bones on the surface and that when digging it up they found a skeleton about a foot beneath the surface, with a stone arrow point in the ribs.
+Wilford Woodruff indicated that they had gone to the top of the mound and then while descending, halfway down the mound, Joseph Smith pointed to a location that was then excavated.
 Through visions this was interpreted as a white Lamanite warrior named Zelph who was killed during a battle with the Nephites.
 They took the leg bones of "Zelph" away in Wilford Woodruff's wagon and reburied them near Liberty, Missouri, but the arrow head was retained.
 The Zelph Mound incident was recorded by six men of Zion's Camp in their journals: Woodruff, Heber C. Kimball, Levi Hancock, George A. Smith, Moses Martin, and Reuben McBride.
 The "Zelph Mound incident" was formally recorded in church history from available sources in 1842 by church historian, Willard Richards.